 – TRUNCATE is not possible when a table is reference by a Foreign Key or tables used in replication or with Indexed views.

-– This is a DDL command as its resets identity columns, deallocates data pages and empty them for use of other objects in the database.
+– This is a DDL command as it resets IDENTITY columns, de-allocates Data Pages and empty them for use of other objects in the database.

-Note: It is a misconception among some people that TRUNCATE cannot be rolled back.
-But in reality TRUNCATE operation can be ROLLED BACKED.
-Thus DELETE & TRUNCATE both can be rollbacked if provided inside a transaction.
-The only method to rollback a committed transaction after DELETE/TRUNCATE is to restore the last backup and run transactions logs till the time when DELETE/TRUNCATE is about to happen.
+Note: It is a misconception among some people that TRUNCATE cannot be roll-backed.
+But in reality both DELETE and TRUNCATE operations can be COMMITTED AND ROLL-BACKED if provided inside a Transaction.
+The only method to Rollback a committed transaction after DELETE/TRUNCATE is to restore the last backup and run transactions logs till the time when DELETE/TRUNCATE is about to happen.

 The DROP TABLE command removes one or more table(s) from the database.

-– All related data, indexes, triggers, constraints, and permission specifications for those tables are dropped by them operation.
+– All related Data, Indexes, Triggers, Constraints, and Permission specifications for the Table are dropped by this operation.

 – Some objects like Views, Stored Procedures that references the dropped table are not dropped and must be explicitly dropped.